Organizing company

 Terms and conditions of participation

-To take part in the Local or Corporate competition, candidates must create an account and register on the Hospitality Awards platform to submit their application to the Organizing Company.
+To take part in competition, Candidates must create an account and register on the Hospitality Awards platform (https://hospitality.awardsplatform.com) to submit their application to the Organizing Company.
 All submitted entries will undergo an initial review by the Hospitality ON Committee.

 Submission process